-The public sector duty was created by the Equality Act 2010 and replaces the previous single equality duties for race, disability and sex.
-The duty came into force in April 2011 and covers sex, race, disability, sexual orientation, gender reassignment, age, pregnancy and maternity, marriage and civil partnership, religion or belief and non-religion or belief.

-It applies in England, Scotland12 and in Wales13.
+The public sector duty was created by the Equality Act 2010 and replaces the previous race, disability and gender equality duties.
+The duty came into force in April 2011 and covers age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+It applies in England, Scotland and in Wales.
 It applies to public authorities and is set out in section 149 of the Equality Act.
 In summary, those subject to the general equality duty must have due regard to the need to: